daryllxd/lifelong-learning/startups/growthhacker.tv.md

 The problem is that we just rush into the build cycle and eventually we run into the scaling problem.

-I want to have that feeling that when I spend a significant amount of time and it is for naught, then I feel bad.
+I hate that feeling that when I spend a significant amount of time and it is for naught, then I feel bad.

 So I build a landing page just to get e-mails and see if I have an early market.
 To each of the e-mails I get, I send an e-mail to them asking why they would actually use this product.
 They provide me with the value proposition.